Chalet Illimani / St. Anton

 All prices are subject to change and will be confirmed at time of the booking.

 For such a well-known ski resort, the village itself is surprisingly small and compact.
-Its pedestrianised main street offers a wide choice of cafés, bars and good quality traditional and international restaurants as well as street offers a wide choice of cafés, bars and good quality traditional and international restaurants as well as The venue for the ski world championships in 2001, St. Anton am Arlberg is the ski capital of Austria and one of Europe's best ski resorts.
+Its pedestrianised main street offers a wide choice of cafés, bars and good quality traditional and international restaurants as well as street offers a wide choice of cafés, bars and good quality traditional and international restaurants.
+St. Anton am Arlberg is the ski capital of Austria and one of Europe's best ski resorts.
 There are plenty of good dining options in St. Anton, and a walk through the village at night reveals a buzzing choice of bars and clubs.
 With around 70 restaurants to choose from.
 The resort is a long, sprawling mixture of traditional and modern buildings crammed into a narrow valley.
 It used to sandwiched between a busy road and the mainline railway - but the railway was moved before the start of the 2000/01 World Championship season, and this area is landscaped into a park and ice rink.
 St Anton is full of character, its traffic-free main street lined by traditional-style buildings.
 It is an attractively bustling place, day and night

 Reliable snowfall and challenging skiing make St. Anton and the Arlberg a holy grail for advanced skiers but there is plenty of fun to be had by less experienced skiers and boarders too.
 St Anton is also renowned for great party atmosphere on and off the slopes, with several famous après ski bars strategically placed on the lower runs back to the village and a huge range of après-ski to choose from down in town.
 The Arlberg ski area and ski pass also include the ski resorts Lech and Zurs.
 The skiing and snowboarding terrain at St Anton consists of wide open treeless powder bowls, steep cliff drops and tight chutes, massive moguls, boundless linking groomed trails and gentle beginner areas.
 All the terrain is supported by a fast and efficient lift system.
 St Anton offers top quality skiing and boarding at high altitude with some of the best off-piste runs in Austria that are best tackled with a local guide.
 Steep and deep or mogulled runs off the top of the resort are what attracts the St Anton enthusiasts.